shoebkhan09/cred-manager/app/README.md

 This just follows the same pattern currently used in **oxAuth** and **oxTrust**.

 For the first time, **oxd** registration should take place.
-See the appropriate section.
+See the appropriate [section](#oxd-registration).

 ## Configuration File Structure

 Location example: `/etc/gluu/conf/cred-manager.json`

 Contents example:
 ```
 {
 	"ldap_settings":{
-		"ox-ldap_location": "/etc/gluu/conf/ox-ldap.properties",	//mandatory. location of ox-ldap.properties file
+		"ox-ldap_location": "/etc/gluu/conf/ox-ldap.properties",	//Location of ox-ldap.properties file
 		"salt" : "/etc/gluu/conf/salt", //Optional. location of salt properties file
 		"applianceInum": "@!3245.DF39.6A34.9E97!0002!CFBE.8F9E",
 		"orgInum": "@!3245.DF39.6A34.9E97!0001!513A.9888"
 	},
 	"enable_pass_reset": true,	//optional
-	"oxd_config": { "host": "localhost", "port": 8099, "oxd-id": "...", "authz_redirect_uri" : "..." , "post_logout_uri": "..." },	//mandatory (except for "oxd-id")
+	"oxd_config": { "host": "localhost", "port": 8099, "oxd-id": "...", "authz_redirect_uri" : "..." , "post_logout_uri": "..." },	//"oxd-id" is optional
 	"enabled_methods": [],		//optional
-	"twilio_settings": { "account_sid": "", "auth_token" : "", "from_number": }	//optional.
+	"twilio_settings": { "account_sid": "", "auth_token" : "", "from_number": ""},	//optional.
 Provide if sms was added in enabled_methods or if inferred methods will contain SMS
+	"u2f_relative_uri" : "restv1/fido-u2f-configuration"	//optional.
+Endpoint for registration of fido devices
 }
 ```
+Unless otherwise stated, the params in the example are mandatory

 ### Notes on parameters inference:
 * This app uses `ox-ldap.properties` file to lookup LDAP connection settings.
 Once connected to LDAP, this app will find: